meli-Lisu/lipu-musi/readmeEN.md

 # What games can I play with it?
 Make some up!
 This is a new frontier for games.
 Have fun!

+(If you do make some, send them to me please)

 # I don't know toki pona, what's in each folder?
 namako ala - "Nothing extra", just the card images